eclipse-tractusx/sig-release/docs/technical-release-engineering.md

 #### Gate 9: Release Approval Gate

-The release authority or agreed governance body confirms readiness based on evidence and risk assessment.
+Release management (SIG Release), as the Tractus-X release governance body, confirms readiness based on evidence and risk assessment.

 The gates form a sequential flow from product-level readiness through bundle-level validation to the release decision: